XuRuichen98/XuRuichen98.github.io/_pages/about.md

 ### Education

 - **2023.9 – (Expected 2026.7)**: PhD Student in Pure Mathematics, Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
-Supervisor: Professor Xin Wan.
+Supervisor: Professor Xin WAN.
 - **2021.9 – 2023.7**: Master’s Student in Pure Mathematics, Academy of Mathematics and Systems Science, Chinese Academy of Sciences.
-Supervisor: Professor Xin Wan.
+Supervisor: Professor Xin WAN.
 - **2017.9 – 2021.7**: Bachelor of Science, Beihang University.
-Mentored by Professors Peng Gao and Shijin Zhang.
+Mentored by Professors Peng GAO and Shijin ZHANG.
   - Participated in the "Enhanced Program for Graduate Study" organized by the Beijing International Center for Mathematical Research and Peking University during the Spring semesters of 2020 (online) and 2021.

 ### Research Interests